 Property Description Column Name Name field that contains data.
 This property is read-only. Туре Native data type of the source.
 This property is read-only.
 Enable Column Projection Indicates that you use a schema to read the data that the source streams.

-Property Description Schema Format Format in which the source streams data.
+Schema Format Format in which the source streams data.
 Confluent Kafka using schema registry supports Avro format.
-For Kafka, select one of the following formats: XML JSON Flat Avro Schema Specify the XSD schema for the XML format, a sample file for JSON, or .avsc file for Avro format.
+For Kafka, select one of the following formats: - XML - JSON - Flat - Avro Use Schema Specify the XSD schema for the XML format, a sample file for JSON, or .avsc file for Avro format.
 For the Flat file format, configure the schema to associate a flat file to the Kafka source.
 When you provide a sample file, the Data Integration Service uses UTF-8 code page when reading the data.
+Use Intelligent Structure Model Displays the intelligent structure model associated with the complex file.
+You can select a different model.
+Note: If you disable the column projection, the intelligent structure model associated with the data object is removed.
+If you want to associate an intelligent structure model with the data object again, enable the column projection and then click Select Model.
+A streaming mapping with Confluent Kafka source fails validation when you specify a schema registry URL in the Confluent Kafka connection and provide an Avro sample file to Intelligent Structure Discovery.
+A streaming mapping fails due to schema drift when you use Avro schema with an intelligent structure model.
+For more information about intelligent structure models, see the Data Engineering Integration User Guide.
 Column Mapping The mapping of source data to the data object.
 Click View to see the mapping.